 Qantas

-During the pandemic, it wasn’t obvious that Qantas would keep its superjumbos.
-However as Australia battles with high travel demand, but low supply, it was only natural that the airline brought its giants back.
-As per writing, the Australian carrier reactivated 7 of its A380s.
+During the pandemic, Qantas mulled getting rid of its superjumbos.
+However, as Australia faces both high travel demand, and low supply, it was only natural that the airline brought its giants back.

 Qatar Airways

-From the same article, it looked like the airline will ground its A380s the moment 787 delivery delays stop and the Airbus peace takes effect, restarting A350 deliveries.
+From the same article, it looked like the airline will ground its A380s the moment 787 delivery delay stops.
 While the A350s (and a few Dreamliners) started arriving again, the airline still operates the giants and the A330s.
-It even added another A380 to its Paris route.
+The major change is that the airline will give up Perth in June and start serving Paris instead.

 Singapore Airlines

 Singapore Airlines – while downsized – didn’t retire its A380s, which means that you can enjoy this pretty good product for a while and on many routes.
-Unfortunately, we have to wait until the summer schedule to have the A380s back on the Singapore – Frankfurt – New York route.
-The airline will now also fly the double-deckers to Auckland and Tokyo.
+Unfortunately, the plane did not return to the Singapore – Frankfurt – New York route, which is now served by Boeing 777-300ER.
+Interestingly, Delhi and Mumbai will both have 1-month suspensions, while the airline is serving Shanghai during that time.

 Temporary routes